tarunprabhu11/ROS-2-Control-Ecosystem-Visualization/README.md

 ## Project Overview

-This project demonstrates a sophisticated ROS2 (Robot Operating System 2) node communication system with a custom visualization plugin.
+This project demonstrates a ROS2 node communication system with a custom visualization plugin.
 The system showcases inter-node communication, service interactions, and real-time graph visualization.

 ## Project Structure